 Recent innovations have presented a few possible answers to that question.
-By including new products like air vents, self-draining auxiliary drains in heated cabinets, and flood elimination devices, engineers can design systems better equipped to protect themselves against the common pitfalls of corrosion and freezing.
+Air vents, self-draining auxiliary drains in heated cabinets, and flood elimination devices, can protect fire sprinkler systems against the common pitfalls of corrosion and freezing.

-Adopting Code to Prevent Corrosion
+Adopting Code to Prevent Corrosion in Wet Systems

-Venting any amount of air was found to reduce the amount of resulting corrosion.
+Venting any amount of air reduces the amount of resulting corrosion.
 Based on those studies, the 2016 edition of NFPA 13 adopted the requirement for air vents as part of the main text.

 Adopting Devices to Prevent Corrosion

-Automatic air vents are the most effective at preventing corrosion because they vent air while the system fills and automatically continue to vent air as the system settles or internal pressures fluctuate.
+Automatic air vents are the most effective at preventing corrosion because they don’t only vent air while the system fills.
+They automatically continue to vent air as the system settles or internal pressures fluctuate.

 New Innovations to Prevent Freezing and Flood Damage

 For more extensive freeze protection, facilities are choosing heated auxiliary drain cabinets.
-These locking cabinets are insulated and contain thermostatically controlled, energy-efficient heaters.
+These locking cabinets are insulated and contain thermostatically controlled energy-efficient heaters.
 Some of these cabinets even include features that allow them to self-maintain or operate automatically.

 Stopping the Flood

 As mentioned before, a broken auxiliary drain can spill 50 to 70 gallons a minute.
-Most often, systems break when temperatures dip below freezing in the middle of the night, so it usually takes time for someone to realize, or the fire department to respond to, a system that has failed and come shut it down.
+Most often, systems break when temperatures dip below freezing in the middle of the night.
+So, it usually takes time for someone to respond to a failed system and come shut it down.

-When the fully pressurized flow triggered by a tripped dry valve activation hits one of these devices, it senses the sudden pressure and restricts the flow of water to only eight ounces a minute.
+When the fully pressurized flow triggered by a tripped dry valve activation hits one of these devices, it senses the sudden pressure.
+Then, it restricts the flow of water to only eight ounces a minute.
 In ten minutes, that would be less than a gallon versus the up to 700 gallons from an unrestricted flow.

-Many of these products are easy to retrofit onto existing systems, so the benefits are not limited to future systems.
+Many of these products are easy to retrofit onto existing systems.
+So, the benefits are not limited to future systems.
 Although corrosion and freezing temperatures are nothing new, these innovations could bring a new chapter of simplified maintenance and increased reliability to wet and dry fire sprinkler systems.

-As seen in the June 2021 issue of Plumbing Engineer Magazine.
+A version of this article was originally seen in the June 2021 issue of Plumbing Engineer Magazine.